MurrellGroup/AxisOperations.jl/README.md

  1  3  5  13  15  17
  2  4  6  14  16  18
 ```
-- Direct arguments of reshape can not be integers when an axis operation is present.
 - `..` and `:` alone won't use Rewrap.jl, as defining such methods would be type piracy.
 In these cases, `Keep(..)` and `Merge(..)` should be used instead.

 ## Installation